 1748 Hampshire Ct.

 St. Paul, MN 55116

 Upper Midwest Merkos — Chabad Lubavitch Women’s arm, which focuses on disseminating, through classes and literature, the core mitzvot for women: Shabbat candle lighting, kashrut and Jewish family purity — mikva observance.

 Chairpersons: Arty Dorman, Claire Press

 Or Emet’s Social Justice/Social Action Committee (SJ/SA) is led by co-chairs and a core planning group; any member can bring forward an SJ/SA concern.
-SJ/SA 1) plans events for our congregation and partners with other organizations such as providing suppers at St. Stephen’s Shelter, collecting personal care items for Listening House clients, volunteering at Second Harvest’s food bank, and supporting reform of the criminal justice system, 2) disseminates information about issues by planning adult programs and delivering emails, Facebook and newsletter postings 3) recommends taking congregation-wide positions – in recent years, opposition to the “Marriage Amendment” and support for increasing gun sale background checks.
+SJ/SA 1) plans events for our congregation and partners with other organizations such as providing suppers at St. Stephen’s Shelter, collecting personal care items for Listening House clients, volunteering at Second Harvest’s food bank, and engaging in campaigns around pressing local, state and national issues 2) disseminates information about issues by planning adult programs and delivering emails, Facebook and newsletter postings 3) recommends taking congregation-wide positions which may be followed with financial support, educational programming and/or civic engagement.

 TAXY — Temple of Aaron Young Professionals

 St. Paul, MN 55116